 The Office's work and reports affect public confidence in the Government.
-They provide legislators and the public with critical information on whether the Government's financial and other reports are reliable, the Government uses effective processes to safeguard the resources with which it is entrusted (public resources), and the Government has complied with governing authorities.
+They provide legislators and the public with critical information on whether the Government issues reliable financial and other reports, uses effective processes to safeguard public resources (i.e., resources with which it is entrusted), and complies with governing authorities.
 In addition, the Office:

-- Supports and adheres to Canadian generally accepted assurance standards as published by the Chartered Professional Accountants of Canada (CPA Canada) - Recommends improvements to the Government's management of public resources and compliance with authorities - Encourages discussion and debate about public sector management and accountability issues - Assists the Standing Committees on Public Accounts and on Crown and Central Agencies in carrying out their mandates in holding the Government to account - Develops professionals for the public service
+- Supports and adheres to Canadian generally accepted assurance standards as published by the Chartered Professional Accountants of Canada (CPA Canada) - Recommends improvements to the Government's management of public resources and compliance with authorities - Encourages discussion and debate about public sector management and accountability issues - Assists the Standing Committee on Public Accounts and the Standing Committee on Crown and Central Agencies in carrying out their mandates in holding the Government to account - Develops professionals for the public service